 Donna Eden is among the world’s most sought, joyous, and authoritative spokespersons for energy healing.
 Her classic book, Energy Medicine, is published in 10 languages and won Health Book of the Year in the Nautilus competition.
 She teaches internationally.

 Charles Eisenstein is the author of Sacred Economics and The Ascent of Humanity, a teacher and speaker considered by many to be a leading voice of his generation.
 He is on the faculty of Goddard College.

-Karen Ely is the founding director of A Woman’s Way, one of the country’s premiere women’s retreat programs, and the author of Daring to Dream: Reflections on the Year I Found Myself, A Retreat of My Own, Breathing Space: Mini-Retreats for the Heart & Soul, and others.
+Karen Ely is the founding director of A Woman’s Way, one of the country’s premiere women’s retreat programs, and the author of Daring to Dream: Reflections on the Year I Found Myself, A Retreat of My Own, Breathing Space, and A Safe Place to Stand (forthcoming).